EBS d.a.c.: History

-Emergency government rescue
+Controversy

 In June 2010, the European Commission authorised the Irish government to inject €875 million as emergency rescue aid into the society to combat the post-2008 Irish banking crisis.
 This bailout money came with the demand that the EBS must submit a restructuring plan to the commission.
 The European Commissioner for Competition, Joaquín Almunia, said "EBS needs a significant recapitalisation to comply—and to continue to comply in the coming years—with capital requirement rules."